urnest/urnest/README.py.rst

 Release History

+- 5.0.0 xju.json_codec - add default attribute value support to generated typescript
+      So for a python class like:
+        class X:
+          a: int
+          b: str = "fred"
+      ... the generated typescript will insert the default value when b is missing: asInstanceOfX({a: 2}) => {a:2, b:"fred"}
+        x={a: 2}; isInstanceOfX({a: 2}) => true; x => {a:2, b:"fred"}
+    - factor common code out of generated typescript, giving smaller and cleaner generated code
+      Generated code now requires supporting function that are supplied in the python site-packages xju/typescript/ directory
+    - remove generally unused generated functions

+- 5.0.0 xju.json_codec - support "mixed in" enum value types, including
+      generating working typescript where values are not valid typescript enum values
+    - see xju/json_codec.py.test MixedEnum

+- 5.0.0 xju.json_codec - add literal and bytes support in generated typescript
+    - see xju/json_codec.py.test

+- 5.0.0 xju.json_codec - support recursive class structures
+    - search "recursive" in xju/json_codec.py.test

+- 5.0.0 xju.xn - fix in_context v jsonschema.ValidationError

 - 4.2.0 xju.json_codec
     - support ClassVar (class vars are not encoded)
     - add dont_encode_attr as separate explicit feature